DineshKuddana/CSELibrary/README.md

 ## 🌟 Contributing

 We welcome contributions to improve our library website.
-If you have any suggestions, feature requests, or bug reports, please submit them through our [GitHub repository](https://github.com/jntua-cse-library).
+If you have any suggestions, feature requests, or bug reports, please submit them through our [GitHub repository] https://github.com/DineshKuddana/CSELibrary.

 ## 📝 License